Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Indiana vs. Ohio State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game at Assembly Hall has the Ohio State Buckeyes (12-2, 2-1 Big Ten) squaring off against the Indiana Hoosiers (10-4, 2-1 Big Ten) at 8:00 PM (on January 6).
-Our computer prediction projects a victory for Ohio State by a score of 76-71, who is slightly favored by our model.
+Saturday's contest at Assembly Hall has the Ohio State Buckeyes (12-2, 2-1 Big Ten) matching up with the Indiana Hoosiers (10-4, 2-1 Big Ten) at 8:00 PM (on January 6).
+Our computer prediction projects a win for Ohio State by a score of 76-71, who is slightly favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!